kalharbi/appsrepo/README.md

 appsrepo
 ========

-A tool chain that extracts, analyzes, loads, and retrives real Android apps.
+A tool chain that extracts, analyzes, loads, and retrives Android apps.

 ### 1- [APK Bucket](apk_bucket/)
 This includes a Python tool that stores apk files in a common MongoDB bucket using GridFS, and a Java based tool that retrieves them.